slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 <!-- .slide: data-background-color="#660000" -->

-* Use two-pass encoding to transcode a sample video to H.264
-* Choose a suitable target bitrate (e.g. 4.5 MBit/s for Full HD)
-* Encode the video with different speed presets for `libx264`
+Use two-pass encoding to transcode a sample video to H.264.
+Choose a set of 5 suitable target bitrates (e.g. between 2–8 MBit/s for Full HD).
+Encode the video with all existing speed presets for `libx264` and all bitrates.

-Questions:
+Tasks/Questions:

-* How long does the encoding take for a given speed preset?

-  *Hint: On Linux you can use the `time` command*
+1. How long does the encoding take for a given speed preset? (*Hint: On Linux you can use the `time` command*)

-* Draw a curve that shows the time taken (y-axis) vs. preset used (x-axis)
+2. For every target bitrate, draw a curve that shows the time taken (y-axis) vs. preset used (x-axis). (*Bonus points if you overlay the curves on top of each other in one plot, e.g. through different colors.*)
-* Draw the same curve for a few different target bitrates and compare them
-* What is the quality of the encoded videos with the different presets?

-  *Hint: You can use the built-in `ssim` filter as a rough measure*
+4. Calculate a quality measure for the encoded videos with the different presets. (*Hint: You can use the built-in `ssim` filter as a rough measure*)

-* Draw a curve that shows the quality (y-axis) vs. preset used (x-axis)
+5. For every target bitrate, draw a curve that shows the quality (y-axis) vs. preset used (x-axis). (*Bonus points if you overlay the curves on top of each other in one plot, e.g. through different colors.*)

 ---